ISTAFAMARSHALL/reservation-app/README.md

 ### Installation

-This project was created with rails and deplyed using Render
+This project was created with rails and deployed using Render https://reservation-app-9kyh.onrender.com

 1. Fork and clone this repo